gautriv/gautriv.github.io/_posts/2025/5/2025-05-25-google-io-tw-impact.md

 description: A weekend hands-on test of Google I/O 2025 AI tools from a technical writer's perspective.
 Real usage insights on Gemini Search, Jules, Stitch, and how they may change documentation workflows.
 ---

-Last weekend, I was in my usual productivity theater—tea cooling on my desk, seventeen browser tabs open, and that familiar sensation of researching everything except what I actually needed to write about.
+This Friday evening, I was in my usual productivity theater—tea cooling on my desk, seventeen browser tabs open, and that familiar sensation of researching everything except what I actually needed to write about.

 That's when a YouTube thumbnail caught my eye: *"Google I/O 2025: Everything Changes for AI."*